Lilcama12345/sql-sales-customer-analysis/README.md.md

 - SQL portfolio demonstration
 - Internship and entry-level data analyst applications

+## How to Use
+1. Download the `.db` file
+2. Open using DB Browser for SQLite
+3. Run queries from `/sql` folder

 ---

 📌 *This project demonstrates practical SQL capabilities with a strong emphasis on business-oriented data analysis.*